codiform/gh-actions-usage/README.md

 # GH Actions Usage
-GitHub CLI extension for measuring the billable usage of GitHub Actions in the current billing period.
+GitHub CLI extension for measuring the *billable usage* of GitHub Actions in the *current billing period*.

+This is all the information that's available through the API currently:
+- I can't go beyond the current billing period
-*Note that this doesn't include self-hosted runners, which don't incur billable time on GitHub Actions.*
+- I can't see usage minutes that aren't billable, like self-hosted runners, which don't incur billable time on GitHub Actions

 I wrote a version of this extension before the Golang support was available for `gh`, which is still available [here](https://github.com/geoffreywiseman/gh-actuse).